Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 New Jersey Governor successfully navigates a wicket of US government agencies attempting to seize a shipment of millions of N95 masks and takes delivery.
 The story illustrates chaos at every level of the national supply chain.

-President Trump Tweet: “The W.H.O. really blew it.
+President Trump Tweet: “The really blew it.
 For some reason, funded largely by the United States, yet very China centric.
 We will be giving that a good look.
 Fortunately I rejected their advice on keeping our borders open to China early on.
 Why did they give us such a faulty recommendation?”

 Acting US Navy Secretary Thomas Modly resigns over his handling of Captain Brett Croizer and his follow-up actions in calling the former Commanding Officer of the Theodore Roosevelt “stupid” in an address to the crew, explaining why the Captain was relieved of his command.

 Hospital and clinic officials in seven states describe federal government seizures of medical equipment orders.
-Officials also say they’ve received no guidance from the government about how or if they will get access to the supplies they ordered.
-FEMA is not publicly reporting the seizures.
+Officials also say they’ve received no guidance from the government about how or if they will get access to the supplies they ordered. is not publicly reporting the seizures.
 Officials question how public funds are spent and if the Trump administration is fairly distributing medical supplies.

 News media reports that coronavirus is disproportionally killing African Americans.
 The cause appears to be linked to people of color being less likely to be insured, less likely to access medical care and thus at greater risk of suffering from diabetes, high-blood pressure and asthma.